 The Cross Gene Conundrum

 Cross Gene is a band that kind of went under everyone’s radar.
-And it makes sense why: they kind of never broke out of music show hell, minus that one time their dance for “Amazing Bad Lady” was banned for being too sexual.
+And it makes sense why: they never broke out of music show hell.
+There was that one time their dance for “Amazing Bad Lady” was banned for being too sexual.
 (In fact, they’re the only boy group to ever have a dance banned.)
+But that’s wasn’t enough to save their careers, unfortunately.
 After two out of the six members left the band (one of whom was Takuya, one of the band’s leaders) I find it extremely unlikely that another comeback will happen.

 But we’re not actually going to talk about ZEDD.
 We’re going to talk about Cross Gene’s video “Black or White”.